There will be no eating or drinking in the laboratory and you are expected to behave civilly at all times.

 These Intel PCs were generously donated to the department by Intel Corporation of Hillsboro, OR.

 This software was donated to the department by Microsoft Corporation of Redmond, WA.

 For the entire quarter, we will be using DesignWorks, a schematic capture and simulation tool from Capilano Computing.
 It also contains limited Verilog support, which we will use later in the quarter.
 You will use these tools to specify, and simulate your design and will incorporate schematics and simulator output into the write-up of your assignments.

-Please refer to the DesignWorks quick-start notes that John Naegle has created for CSE370.
+Please refer to the DesignWorks help pages that John Naegle has created for CSE370.
 These help pages will be a valuable reference resource throughout the quarter, providing help on schematic drawing, simulation, verilog, tips and known bugs.